ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R10]**

-If there is a Transaction Fee Refund, a L2 implementation MUST record and provide access to the Transaction Fee Refund when a Transaction has been finalized on the L2.
+If there is a Transaction Fee Refund, an L2 implementation MUST record and provide access to the Transaction Fee Refund when a Transaction has been finalized on the L2.

 A Transaction Fee Refund in the context of this document is defined as the difference between the Transaction Fee that the Transaction Sender has included in the Transaction sent to the L2 and the Transaction Fee that has been charged to the Transaction Sender when a Transaction has been finalized on the L2.